Parenting and Family Support Centre

 John is a current member of The University of Queensland Senate which manages the University’s affairs and property, strategic priorities, finances, and oversees the major human resource matters associated with the 57,000 staff and students of UQ.
-He is also a member of the Senate sub-committee for Buildings and Grounds that oversees, among other things, the strategic masterplan plan for the development of UQ's campuses.
+He is a member of the Senate sub-committee for Buildings and Grounds that oversees, among other things, the strategic masterplan plan for the development of UQ's campuses.
 He is also a member of the Senate Advancement Steering Committee that provides oversight to the university's global philanthropic and engagement agenda.